Washington police out in force for far right rally on Charlottesville anniversary

-WASHINGTON (Reuters) - Washington was bracing for a white nationalist rally on Sunday organized to coincide with the anniversary of last year’s racially charged violence in Charlottesville, Virginia.
+WASHINGTON (Reuters) - Police were out in force in Washington on Sunday ahead of a white nationalist rally that was organized to coincide with the anniversary of last year’s racially charged violence in Charlottesville, Virginia.

 The “Unite the Right 2” event was set to take place at 5:30 p.m.
 (2130 GMT) in Lafayette Square, across the street from the White House.
-Several demonstrations by counterprotesters, who were expected to outnumber the white nationalists, were due to be held nearby.
+Several demonstrations by counterprotesters, who were expected to outnumber the white nationalists, were being held nearby.

-Authorities have promised an enormous police presence to keep both sides apart and avoid the street brawls that broke out last year in downtown Charlottesville.
+There was an enormous police presence to keep both sides apart and avoid the street brawls that broke out last year in downtown Charlottesville.
 A local woman, Heather Heyer, was killed when an Ohio man, James Fields, drove his car into a crowd of counterprotesters.

 At the time, President Donald Trump said there were “very fine people” on both sides, spurring criticism from across the political divide that he was equating the counterprotesters with the rally attendees, who included neo-Nazis and other white supremacists.